-The 'Charge Up' report displays your project's 'Estimate Total' vs what has been 'Invoiced' to date, and the 'Balance' still to be invoiced - including any variations.
-This is displayed by category - so you can easily view and compare the categories estimate total vs what has been invoiced out, and is still to be invoiced.
-You can then export the report to PDF or via CSV.
+Your project's 'Charge Up' report displays your project's 'Estimate Total' vs what has been 'Invoiced' to date, the 'Balance' still to be invoiced (including any variations) and the 'Cost to Complete'.
+An expanded view by category and subcategory is also available, so you can easily view and compare the categories and subcategories in estimate total vs what has been invoiced out, and is still to be invoiced.
+A handy 'Show GST Inclusive' switch allows you to alter all figures to include GST.
+You also have the ability to export your report to PDF or a CSV file.

 How to Use RAVE's 'Charge Up' Report

-RAVE's 'Charge Up' report is available from the Charge Up sub-tab within a project's Budget workflows.
+RAVE's 'Charge Up' report is available from the Project Reporting sub-tab within a project's Budget workflows.

-To the top right of the screen you have the charge up report's summary table displaying the:
+To the top of the screen you have the charge up report's summary table displaying the:

 • Estimate Total - the current total of what is to be billed to the client